lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 };
 ```

-Let's see if we can find anything in `devicetree_generated.h` by using the quite unique value `foo` of our `string` property:
+Let's see if we can find anything in `devicetree_generated.h` by searching for the quite unique value `foo` of our `string` property:

 ```bash
 $ grep foo ../build/zephyr/include/generated/devicetree_generated.h
 $
 ```

 The search yields no results!
 Did we miss something?
-One thing that is easy to check, is that the `devicetree_generated.h` contains our node: We can just search using the node's full path `/node_with_props`.
+One thing that we can easily verify, is that the `devicetree_generated.h` at least contains our node: We can search using the node's full path `/node_with_props`.
 You should find a large comment, separating the macros generated for our node, containing a list of definitions:

 `build/zephyr/include/generated/devicetree_generated.h`
 ```c